trishncl/DonationDrive-P4C/README.md

 **Paws for a Cause** is a console-based application aimed at supporting stray animals through donations and fostering collaboration with animal welfare organizations.
 The platform simplifies the process of collecting and managing donations while aligning with goals of promoting compassion for animals and inspiring collective action.

 This platform connects donors with organizations, enabling profile creation, donation management, and history tracking.
-Admins can oversee and manage user profiles and donation records effectively.
+Admin can oversee and manage user profiles and donation records effectively.

 ---